-What to Target: Sample the near and peripheral environments of the TC or pre-genesis invest.
-If the P-3 is not flying a concurrent in-storm mission, the G-IV could also overfly or circumnavigate as closely as possible, the TC core or pre-genesis invest.
+What to Target: Sample the near (R~80-160 n mi / R~150-300 km) and peripheral (R>160 n mi / 300 km) environments of the TC or pre-genesis invest.
+If the P-3 is not flying a concurrent in-storm mission, the G-IV could also overfly or circumnavigate as closely as possible the TC core or pre-genesis invest.
 Sampling strategies will be determined using real-time targeting guidance derived from the ECMWF, GEFS, NRL, HAFS models, as well as COAMPS-TC adjoint sensitivity.

 When to Target: Sample when model-targeting guidance indicates viable targets (Fig. 1) that could positively impact forecasts of TC (or pre-genesis invest) track, intensity and/or structure.
 Any strength TC (or pre-genesis invest); no land restrictions; no specific take-off time requirements; missions can be once every 12 or 24 h.
 It is desirable to coordinate potential G-IV flight targets with NHC.
 A high-priority scenario would include flying a series of G-IV ITOFS (or ITOFS-East) missions for a TC or pre-genesis invest that has a reasonable chance of being later tasked by NHC to fly operational Synoptic Surveillance missions.
-In this scenario, a combination of ITOFS (or ITOFS-East) and Synoptic Surveillance missions could provide an extended period with continuity in observations where data is being regularly assimilated into forecast models for several days.
+In this scenario, a combination of ITOFS (or ITOFS-East) and Synoptic Surveillance missions could provide an extended period with continuity in observations where data are being regularly assimilated into forecast models for several days.

 Pattern: Variable from storm to storm, dictated by regions that are identified using model targeting techniques.
 The over-storm or near-storm portion of the pattern could incorporate the following patterns: Figure-4, Rotated Figure-4, Butterfly, Lawnmower, G-IV Circumnavigation, G-IV Star pattern, or G-IV Star with Circumnavigation.
 In order to maintain consistency with NOAA NHC operational Synoptic Surveillance missions, an outer circumnavigation at R=180 n mi (335 km) should be flown.
 If time and conditions permit, a second inner circumnavigation is also desirable.
-This inner radius should be the smaller of the following two radii:
+This inner radius should be the smaller of the following two radii, should be flown clockwise and should be flown later in the flight such that the G-IV has burned off field and its flight level is closer to ~45 kft: